-Students may either bring a lunch from home, or they may purchase a lunch through our lunch program.
+Students may either bring a lunch from home, or they may receive a lunch through our lunch program.
 Students will not have access to a microwave.
 GVA contracts with Revolution Foods for healthy options for your child.
-To enroll in our lunch program, please refer to the beginning of the year email, visit the front office and speak with the office manager, or go to www.greatvalleyacademy.com.
+For more information, go to www.greatvalleyacademy.com.